openfaas/openfaas.github.io/_posts/2020-01-24-painless-serverless-development.md

 hello
 Hello world from Okteto, your input was: hello
 ```

+Notice how the input of the function changed to match the new version of the code.
+This is because okteto automatically synchronizes any code changes between your local and remote environments as soon as they happen.

 With this approach, we were able to **validate our changes end to end directly in OpenFaaS**.
 You don't need to run docker-compose or minikube locally, write mocks, build containers over and over and no need to redeploy functions.
 Just write you code, save it and invoke the function.